bjankord/brettjankord.com/_posts/2015-06-07-the-not-css-pseudo-class-and-specificity.md

 }
 {% endhighlight %}

-By looking at the output CSS this generates, you'll see the amount of selectors for these styles is rather large.
+It is a good idea to check the output of your preprocessed CSS to make sure the generated code is as you would intend it to be.
+In this case, the amount of selectors this code generates for these styles is rather large.

 {% highlight css %}
 input[type="date"],